bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 ### Task 1: Project Set Up

-- [ ] Fork the project and clone it to your machine.
+- [ ] Fork and clone the repo.
+Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Set up your fork settings in Github to submit via Codegrade.
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`.
-- [ ] Implement the project on your newly created branch, committing changes regularly.
+- [ ] Open the assignment in Canvas and click on the "Set up git" option.
+- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
-- [ ] Push commits regularly: `git push origin <firstName-lastName>`.
+- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Run the tests inside `./api/server.test.js` locally by executing `npm test`.
-- [ ] Run the Codegrade tests locally by executing `npm run codegrade`.
+- [ ] Check to see that Codegrade has accepted your git submission.

-  **Important:**

-  If you already have a fork of this project in your Github account, you _must_ delete it, re-fork and re-clone.
+For a step-by-step on setting up Codegrade see [this guide.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)

 ### Task 2: Project Requirements